 Where the conditions imposed by any provisions of this chapter are either more restrictive or less restrictive, than comparable conditions imposed by any other provisions of this chapter or any other applicable law, ordinance, rule, and regulation, the provision which establishes the higher standards for the promotion and protection of the public health, safety, and general welfare shall prevail.
+(Ord.
+156, passed 7-15-1991)

 This chapter shall be in full force and effect from and after its passage and publication according to law.
+(Ord.
+156, passed 7-15-1991)